wp-plugins/wd-twitter-feed/readme.txt

 = Where can I update the settings? / I can't find the plugin settings =

 In order to update the settings of the widget, you'll need to login to your Wordpress admin panel and navigate to *Plugins -> Twitter Feed* where you will find a complete options page for the plugin.

+= Is possible to show multiple hashtags? =

+Since version 1.1, Twitter Feed supports the new Twitter search engine.
+Everything that is possible through the search engine is possible through Twitter Feed.
+For example, you can display all the tweets that contain the #jazz and the #guitar hashtags by specifying the search query `#jazz AND #guitar` in the query input field.

 == Screenshots ==